With Autumn Comes the Harvest…

 On the 11th at 6:30pm and 7:30pm and again on the 13th at 4:30pm, the John Peel Theatre in Wigton will screen Footprints of our Fathers, a short film about Wigton’s community during and after WWI, based on local research.

-Thursday the 17th at the Masons Arms near Bowland Bridge plays host to a Fantasy Wine Dinner hosted by House of Townsend.
+The Masons Arms near Bowland Bridge plays host to a Fantasy Wine Dinner hosted by House of Townsend.
 Book now for 7:30pm!

-On the 21st at 7:30, the Sun Inn in Kirkby Lonsdale hosts the Posh Noshers Food & Wine Night.
+The Sun Inn in Kirkby Lonsdale hosts the Posh Noshers Food & Wine Night.
 A fabulous four course meal!

 Out and About

-On Saturday the 12th, from noon til late, Penrith plays host to the Winter Droving, a traditional celebration of rural ways culminating in a torchlit procession through the town with full masquerade.
+Penrith plays host to the Winter Droving, a traditional celebration of rural ways culminating in a torchlit procession through the town with full masquerade.
 This one has to be experienced!

-From the 25th through to the 27th through the day at the Brewery Arts Centre in Kendal the Christmas Craft Market will be running.
+Through the day at the Brewery Arts Centre in Kendal the Christmas Craft Market will be running.
 This is a great showcase of fantastic local pieces, perfect for finding gifts for the family!